Compare Rates

 Unhealthy Diet:

 Consuming too much saturated fats found in animal-related products.
-Also, fats found in commercially baked cookies can raise your levels.
+The fats found in commercially baked cookies can raise your levels.
 Foods high in cholesterol, such as red meat, beef and pork, and fatty dairy products, can also increase your total levels.

 Examples of Normal Levels of Cholesterol